 • Lock your goal.
 If you lock your goal, you have to pay a R50 fee if you want to withdraw from it before you’ve reached your target amount.
 It’s a small thing to stop you from dipping into your fund for unnecessary expenses!

 • Take part in savings challenges.
 Every other month, we run a 4-week savings challenge to reignite your savings habit.
-Keep an eye out for our announcements, or check in on the Boost tab in the Franc app.
+Keep an eye out for our announcements, or start your own savings challenge using one of our handy downloadable savings plans.

 💡